 Your perfect shade should be designed for your hair, your lifestyle, and Utah’s climate — not a one-size-fits-all formula.
 At Skandia Kollektiv in Salt Lake City, every color service starts with a consultation in natural light so we can build a custom, low-maintenance look that lasts.

-Explore our color & styling services or book your consultation today, and let’s find the Utah hair color you’ll love season after season.
+Come see us at 4014 S Highland Dr in Millcreek (Salt Lake City), UT 84124, or call (801) 217-9518.
+Explore our color & styling services or reach out with a question anytime — and let’s find the Utah hair color you’ll love season after season.